 You may rollover assets from another employer’s retirement plan or from an IRA into the U-M Basic Retirement Plan, the 403(b) SRA, or the 457(b) Deferred Compensation Plan at any time.
 U-M authorization is not required.

 The following types of pre-tax eligible rollover distributions can be accepted: 401(a), 403(a), 401(k), 403(b), Governmental 457(b), and IRA.
 After-tax Roth amounts from another employer retirement plan can be rolled into the U-M 403(b) SRA and the 457(b) Deferred Compensation Plan.
 The Basic Retirement Plan cannot accept a rollover of Roth amounts regardless of source.
 In addition, Roth IRAs can only be rolled over to another Roth IRA and cannot be accepted by any of the U-M plans.

-If you have 457(b) from a private university or college it is classified as a nongovernmental 457(b) which cannot be rolled over into any of the U-M plans.
+If you have 457(b) from a private university or college or from a tax-exempt 501(c) organization (such as a private hospital or private non-profit entity), it is classified by the Internal Revenue Code as a nongovernmental 457(b) plan.
+This type of 457(b) cannot be rolled over into any of the U-M plans.
+It can be transferred only to another nongovernmental 457(b) plan.

 Rolling over amounts into the retirement savings plans gives you access to the lower-cost share class of mutual funds that are available through the U-M plans.
 Amounts you roll into any of the U-M plans are available for withdrawal while you are working for the university or after you terminate employment.
 Amounts you rollover into the 403(b) SRA and the 457(b) are also available to take as a loan.